-- Students who have been identified with potential special needs will be referred through the Principal or designate for further assessment by appropriate personnel.
+- Students who have been identified with potential diverse learning needs support will be referred through the Principal or designate for further assessment by appropriate personnel.

-- All referrals for formal assessment must have written parental consent.
+- All referrals for formal assessment must have informed written parental consent.

-- Following assessment, a summary of results will be given to the Principal or designate and the Student Services Coordinator.
-Thereafter, a post-conference will be held with parents to inform them of the assessment results and the subsequent instructional program recommendations.
+- Following assessment, a summary of results will be given to the Principal or designate, Inclusive Education Facilitator and the teacher(s).
+Thereafter, a post-conference will be held with parents to inform them of the assessment results and the subsequent programming recommendations.
 The student will be included for all or part of the process as appropriate.

-- The educational requirements of special needs students will be identified through screening, individual or group assessment, classroom observation, and/or information available from outside agencies.
+- The educational programming requirements of students with diverse learning needs will be identified through screening, individual or group assessment, classroom observation, and/or information available from outside agencies.

-- Within a school site, the decision to place a student outside the regular classroom for some portion of the school day will be made by the Principal in consultation with the Student Services Coordinator and the parent(s) or legal guardian(s).
-The Principal may determine that the school has no appropriate program to meet the student’s educational needs.
+- Within a school site, the decision to program for a student outside the regular classroom for some portion of the school day will be made by the Principal in consultation with the Inclusive Education Facilitator, teacher(s) and the parent(s) or legal guardian(s).
 In the absence of Division programs the student may be recommended to a program run by another Division.
-The Principal, in consultation with the Student Services Coordinator, will make this recommendation to the Superintendent who may direct the student to a program outside of the Division.
+The Principal, in consultation with the Learning Services Coordinator for Inclusive Education, will make this recommendation to the Superintendent who may direct the student to a program within the Division or outside of the Division.

-- Parents who are dissatisfied with the placement of their special needs student may appeal to the Board through the Appeals Policy.
+- Parents who are dissatisfied with the student's specialized programming supports may appeal to the Board through the Appeals Policy.

-- The development, implementation, and evaluation of special needs instructional programs will be consistent with Alberta Education policy and guidelines.
+- The development, implementation, and evaluation of instructional programs will be consistent with Alberta Education policy and guidelines.

-- Programs for students with special needs will work toward full integration in the regular classroom environment wherever possible.
+- Students with specialized programming supports will work toward full integration in the regular classroom environment wherever possible.

-- The progress of special needs students will be monitored and evaluated on an on-going basis by the Principal, the teacher(s), the student (where appropriate), and the parent(s)/guardian(s), to determine the appropriateness of placement.
+- The progress of students with specialized supports will be monitored and evaluated on an on-going basis by the Principal, the teacher(s), the student (where appropriate), and the parent(s)/guardian(s), to determine the appropriateness and effectiveness of the supports.

-- Placements will be reviewed each spring by the Principal and the Learning Services Coordinator for Inclusive Education to inform future programming.
+- Supports will be reviewed each spring by the Principal and the Learning Services Coordinator for Inclusive Education to inform future programming.